ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L19 - Internet Protocol.md

 - Next header: Used to specify additional headers or Protocol (TCP/UDP)
 - Hop Limit: Same as TTL
 - Source and Destination: 16 byte IPv6 addresses

+Backwards compatibility with IPv4 is achieved with IPv4 mapped IPv6 addresses